slntopp/nocloud-cli/README.md

 NoCloud CLI currently doesn't offer any official way to install CLI(published binaries or installers).
 You can clone this repo, run `go build -o nocloud` and put `nocloud` binary to `/usr/bin`.
 You're all set!

-> macOS users would need to allow it in Privacy Settings
+> macOS users might'd need to allow it in Privacy Settings

-## Notes

 ### Login